 After that, Lord Selwyn stopped trying to arrange a marriage for her.
 Brienne's only positive encounter with a man occurred when the Tarths' liege lord, Renly Baratheon, visited their island during his coming of age tour.
 He crossed paths with Brienne and treated her courteously, and she fell in love with him.
-Some time later, Lord Selwyn sent her to be fostered at Storm's End.
+Some time later, Lord Selwyn sent her to Storm's End.

 A Clash of Kings

-When Renly Baratheon declared himself king at Highgarden, Brienne joined him in his march to King's Landing.
+When Renly Baratheon declares himself king at Highgarden, Brienne joins him in his march to King's Landing.
 In Renly's camp, Brienne is continuously mocked.
 Some of the young knights wager on who will be the first to get her maidenhead, until Lord Randyll Tarly puts an end to it, warning Brienne that her very presence is the cause of the problem.

-Later in the march, Brienne proved her mettle with a morningstar in a great melee of 116 knights at Bitterbridge, defeating the Knight of Flowers as well as many of her mocking suitors.
-She asked to join the Rainbow Guard as her prize, becoming Brienne the Blue.
-She sharply reminded Catelyn Stark of the courtesy due a king, and was later dismayed when Renly denied the need for an escort for a stroll after the night's feast.
+Later in the march, Brienne proves her mettle with a morningstar in a great melee of 116 knights at Bitterbridge, defeating Loras Tyrell, the Knight of Flowers, as well as many of her mocking suitors.
+She asks to join the Rainbow Guard as her prize, becoming Brienne the Blue.
+She sharply reminds Catelyn Stark of the courtesy due a king, and is later dismayed when Renly denies the need for an escort for a stroll after the night's feast.